How To Measure Your Greenhouse Grow Film

 What Size Plastic Grow Film Do I Need?

 Deciding the size of the greenhouse plastic grow film needed is simple to determine.
-It is a matter of figuring out the length and width of your greenhouse, will the greenhouse will be covered in one or two layers, and adding extra length for the installation.
+It is a matter of figuring out the length and width of your greenhouse.
+The greenhouse will be covered in one or two layers, and adding extra length for the installation.

 The formula is very straightforward for a one-piece film installation.
 First, measure your greenhouse width.
 This can be done by throwing a rope over the greenhouse, taking the end to the ground on each side, and marking the rope at ground level.
 Then stretch the rope out to accurately measure the arch's radius.
 Or you can determine the width needed by measuring the width of the end wall and adding it to the end wall's height, adding 2' for installation.
 The length is determined by measuring the greenhouse from end to end and adding another 2' extra for installation.